Argentina country brief

 Argentina and Australia have signed an investment protection agreement, which provides additional security to Australian investors by protecting against the possibility of expropriation of Australian investments and providing for an international dispute settlement mechanism.
 A double taxation agreement entered into force in 2000.
 An agreement on cooperation in the peaceful uses of nuclear energy entered into force in January 2005.
 In November 2003, Australia signed a bilateral Memorandum of Understanding (MOU) on scientific and technological cooperation with Argentina.
 Australia and Argentina also have bilateral MOUs on air services, education and training and cooperation in the development of rail infrastructure in Argentina, and in November 2011 signed an MOU on Work and Holiday visas.

 Export and, in particular, investment opportunities for Australia can be found in mining and most areas of primary production and agribusiness sectors.
 Opportunities also exist for Australia in the revitalisation of Argentine industry and in the communications, transport and public utilities sectors.
 Other sectors with promise are environmental management, wine, construction and building materials and high-tech machinery.
 Argentine student enrollments in Australian institutions in 2012 numbered 280.
 Further engagement between Australian and Argentine education institutions could see further growth in these numbers.
 Australian expertise in distance education, vocational training, tele-medicine, English as a second language and postgraduate studies could also find markets in Argentina.
-With appropriate marketing, tourism could become another potential growth area.
+Over 13,000 Argentines have visited Australia each year since 2009.
+With appropriate marketing, tourism has the potential to be grown even further.